LoopKit/loopdocs/docs/troubleshooting/dana-faq.md

 ## Branch for Dana

-You may choose one of two feature branches to get Dana in Loop

-* `feat/dev-dana-medtrum`: adds support for Dana and Medtrum pumps
-* `feat/eversense`: adds support for the Eversense CGM in addition to the Dana and Medtrum pumps
+You must build the `feat/all-managers` branch to get support for Dana.

-These branches are subject to rapid updates.
-Any updates to Dana and Medtrum pumps are found in both branches.
+This branch is subject to rapid updates.

 ## Q: How long should the Dana pump last on a battery?